MattClarkson/CMakeCatchTemplate/README.md

 You can use non-GUI Qt, by turning on the flag MYPROJECT_USE_QT, but you should still use a version of Qt that has been compiled statically.
 Be aware that CMake will search around your system for various Qt libraries.
 If your statically compiled version of Qt has missing libraries, as you only compiled a subset of them, then CMake may well find other Qt libraries, possibly with dynamic linkage, from somewhere unexpected on your system.
-This will cause a problem when running CPack.
+This will cause a problem when running ```make install```.

 For the second Use-Case, with GUI development, and particularly with Qt (which has various plugins) you should use shared linking.
-This package will provide you with examples on how to build a GUI, but if you are building a GUI, this project will not build an installable SDK.
+This project will provide you with examples on how to build a GUI, but if you are building a GUI, this project will not build an installable SDK.
 Any command line apps will be bundled with the GUI, and should refer to the same bundled libraries for consistency.
 On Mac, proper ```.app``` bundles will be created.